 Some interesting methods & techniques:

-You want to gather information from your users and gain deeper insights on what drives them.
-During these interviews, users are asked about their feelings, ideas, wishes and expectations of your website.
+You want to gather information from your users and gain deeper insights into what drives them.
+During these interviews, users are asked about their feelings, ideas, wishes, and expectations of your website.
 Why are they using your website?
 What do they like or dislike and why?

 You can validate internal assumptions, discover bugs or ask the visitors what they are looking for.
 For example, you could launch a poll the moment a user tries to leave your page without asking for a quote.
 You can ask the question: You leave without asking for a quote, why?
 Is there information missing?

 You ask your users to write a breakup letter to your website where they explain what they hate about your website.
 At the same time, you ask them to write a love letter, where they describe why they love your website so much.

 This method highlights what matters to your users.
 Besides finding positive and negative aspects of your website, you’ll also find which elements influence the perception of your brand.